-The French oenologist and former owner of the winery Bruno Prats has shaped a new quality standard through his activities.
-In 1970 he inherited the two brothers Château Cos d'Estournel
+The French oenologist and former winery owner Bruno Prats shaped a new quality standard through his activities.
+In 1970 he inherited it with two brothers Château Cos d'Estournel

-in Saint-Estèphe and managed it until the year 1998.
-During this time he achieved by meticulous and uncompromising measures or methods a huge improvement in quality.
+in Saint-Estèphe and headed it until 1998.
+During this time he achieved an enormous improvement in quality through meticulous and uncompromising measures and methods.
 In the Bordeaux Classification

 he created a memorable definition.
-Since the sale of his winery, he has worked worldwide as a consultant or joint venture, including in Portugal at the Port Wine House Symington
+Since the sale of his winery, he has worked worldwide as a consultant or in joint ventures, including in Portugal at the port wine house Symington

 , as well as in Chile and South Africa.